WhitelightningDev/code-Analysis/README.md

 1. Clone this repository:

 git clone https://github.com/your-username/code-debugger.git
-Navigate to the project directory: bash
+Navigate to the project directory: cd code-debugger Install the dependencies: npm install
-Copy
-Edit
-cd code-debugger
-Install the dependencies:
-bash
-Copy
-Edit
-npm install
-Serve the app locally:
+Serve the app locally: ng serve
-bash
-Copy
-Edit
-ng serve
 After that, open your browser and navigate to http://localhost:4200 to view the application.

 Usage